• Form

 RETENTION AGREEMENT

-Retention Agreement (“Agreement”) is hereby entered into by and between {firstName} {lastName} (“Client”) and the law firm of Kopelowitz Ostrow P.A. (“Counsel”).
-The Agreement shall be entered only after Counsel has counter-signed the Agreement, so that both Client and Counsel have signed.
-Absent Counsel’s counter-signature, this Agreement creates no relationship, obligation, or duty between Client and Counsel.
+This Retention Agreement (“Agreement”) is by and between __{firstName} {lastName}__ (“Client”) and the law firm of Kopelowitz Ostrow P.A. (“Counsel”).
+The Agreement shall be considered effective only after Counsel has counter-signed the Agreement.
+Absent Counsel’s counter-signature, this Agreement creates no obligation, or duty for Counsel to represent Client.

 1. Scope of Representation.

 a.
 In General.
-Client authorizes Counsel to represent Client, and to take all actions that, in the professional opinion of Counsel, may be necessary to investigate and prosecute claims arising out of or relating to the cybersecurity incident at the company that gave you notice (the “Claims”).
+Client authorizes Counsel to represent Client, and to take all actions that, in the professional opinion of Counsel, may be necessary to investigate and prosecute claims arising out of or relating to a cybersecurity incident in which Client’s personal and sensitive information was impacted (“Claim”).

 b.
 Potential Class Claims.